dd9jn/rfc4880bis/crypto-refresh.md

 - A one-octet version number with value 1.

-- Encrypted data, the output of the selected symmetric-key cipher operating in Cipher Feedback mode with shift amount equal to the block size of the cipher (CFB-n where n is the block size).
+- Encrypted data, the output of the selected symmetric-key cipher operating in Cipher Feedback (CFB) mode.

 The symmetric cipher used MUST be specified in a Public-Key or Symmetric-Key Encrypted Session Key packet that precedes the Symmetrically Encrypted Integrity Protected Data packet.
 In either case, the cipher algorithm octet is prefixed to the session key before it is encrypted.

-The data is encrypted in CFB mode, with a CFB shift size equal to the cipher's block size.
+The data is encrypted in CFB mode (see {#cfb-mode}).
 The Initial Vector (IV) is specified as all zeros.
 Instead of using an IV, OpenPGP prefixes an octet string to the data before it is encrypted.
 The length of the octet string equals the block size of the cipher in octets, plus two.